5 Ways Technology has Changed Real Estate

 Technology today is making things easier for home buyers, sellers, and agents alike.
-Being able to access thousands of real estate listings without having to call real estate agents every five minutes allows buyers to narrow the search on their own.
-Sellers are able to get a fair market analysis in seconds so they know how to keep their listing competitive too.
+Being able to access thousands of real estate listings without having to call real estate agents every five minutes allows buyers to narrow their home search on their own.
+Sellers are able to get a BPO or CMA in seconds so they know how to keep their listing competitive too.

-Whether you are selling your home or new to the market and buying a home, technology will make your life that much easier today.
+Whether you are selling real estate or buying a new home, technology will make the process substantially easier than just a few years ago.

 Buyers Becoming Reliant on the Internet

-When you are buying a home, every second counts because another buyer could bid the house right from under you while you are driving around all day with your realtor looking at houses.
+When you are buying a home, every second counts because another homebuyer could bid the house right from under you while you are driving around all day with your Realtor looking at houses.
 Buyers could look inside a hundred houses today without ever leaving their house and without having to take real estate agents away from closing more deals.

 Technology and the Property Owner

-The internet has even opened the door for the “for sale by owner” folks to reach out to realtors for a little assistance without being strapped to pay full commissions.
-By utilizing a realtor to help with a few aspects of the sale, the FSBO sellers move their listings faster for bigger profits, and the realtors make a small commission on a sale they were never a part of in the past.
+The internet has even opened the door for the “for sale by owner” folks to reach out to discount real estate brokers for a little assistance without being strapped to pay full commissions.
+By utilizing these new types of real estate brokerage models to help with a few aspects of the sale, the FSBO sellers move their listings faster for bigger profits, and the discount broker still makes a small commission on a sale they were never a part of in the past.

 Secure Funding from the Bank Easily